kreijack/bombrowser/tests/TESTS.md

 Test description:
 - insert code "820037" in "BOMBrowser - Code list"
 - press the right mouse button on the first entry
-- select the "Show assembly" command.
+- select the "Show assembly by date" command.
 - "The BOMBrowser: Select Date" dialog is showed.
-- Select the first item, and press the "Select button".
-The Assembly window appears
+- Select the first item
+- press the "Select" button".
-- Select an item with an assembly (e.g electronic board)
+- The Assembly window appears; Select an item with an assembly (e.g electronic board)
-- then RMB click and then execute Show Assembly.
+- then RMB click and then execute "Show Assembly by date".

 Expected result: A new "Select date" window is showed.